Discussion in 'Pistons and NBA' started by webz, Jul 2, 2012.

+I work with teenagers all the time and it works awesome with them.
 As far as the judges, who cares?
 You can't do anything about what other people think.
 You can only do your best, whether a million, one or no one is watching.

 Bring along gradually is a general way to raise a professional and assume good until prove otherwise is a general way to filter people.

 This is the strategy that I will use for the 3 rookies on my fantasy Keeper League team.
 They will ride the pine for the first half of the season.
 They will have to earn their playing time in practice.